 Just 10 websites gobble up half of all internet traffic in the UK, showing surfers in this country are a loyal, predictable bunch.

-clear from the list that Britons love social networking and webmail, but what is it about these sites that keeps us coming back for more?
+The top ten will come as no surprise, with Facebook, Google, and Yahoo securing places in the ranking by Nielsen Online.
+Indeed, it’s clear from the list that Britons love social networking and webmail, but what is it about these sites that keeps us coming back for more?

-k – 12.7 per cent market share
+1) Facebook – 12.7 per cent market share

 It’s no surprise that Facebook topped the poll, taking up over 12 per cent of the market share.
 Facebook has had a tough first half of 2009 with a backlash from its loyal followers about its new terms and conditions and a large scale phishing attack, but nothing seems able to derail its domination.